BuildForSDG/Team-3-RoadMaster-BE/README.md

 ## Usage
- How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup
+ How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup How to use the presently functioning API
+ - clone the repo
+ - run npm install to install all the dependencies
+ - run npm start to start the server
+ - use postman to test the following
+  -- POST localhost:3001/signup  body {name, password, email, age, bloodType, genotype, nextofkinNum, emergencyNum, knownIllnesses, state, city, lga, residentialAdd} This would return a token that can be added to bearer token authorization.
+This would register a user who can then be able to sign in with email and password
+  -- POST localhost:3001/signin body { email, password} This would return a token for authorization on the headers of any incoming request.

 ## Setup